There are tons of nice advice on social media targeting those who have lost their job. I won’t repeat them.

 Instead, I'll write what I would need to read in this situation because I have been betrayed by companies before and it took me too long to recover.

-Looking back, I wish I had read a frank post like this (I'll keep it in archive for myself at least).
+Looking back, I wish I had read a frank post like this.
+I'll keep it in archive for myself at least.

-Many companies live longer than the employment contracts of any individual employee.
+Many companies outlive the employment contracts of any individual employee.
 Sure, we can vote with our feet and leave.
 We can vote with our wallets and boycott.
 But the fact is that money and ethics are not tightly coupled.
 We wish they were, and you’re welcome to spend your life changing “the system” but as a backup plan, it doesn’t hurt to understand the forces at play and be prepared.
 You have one life after all.

 Having a job today is absolutely not a guarantee to have a job tomorrow.
-And I say it as a citizen of one of the world’s richest countries with tons of safety nets, unions, and worker protection laws 🇸🇪.
+I say it as a citizen of one of the world’s richest countries with tons of safety nets, unions, and worker protection laws 🇸🇪.
 Due to superpower clashes, war, economic turmoil and AI, many industries are shaking.
-You’re just experiencing an early wave of change, but there is more where that came from.
-Here’s what I have done to prepare:

 I have tried to decouple my personal risk from that of the company: no company shares, no company car, and no private usage of company properties.